 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
 However, you may be referred to a neurologist.
 Here's some information to help you get ready for your appointment and to know what to expect from your doctor.

 Preparing a list of questions can help you make the most of your time with your doctor.
 For headaches associated with sexual activity, some questions to ask your doctor include:

 Don't hesitate to ask other questions, as well.

 A less invasive version of this test uses MRI or CT instead of threading a catheter through your blood vessels.

 Treatments and drugs

-In some cases, your first sex headache may also be your last one.
-And many sex headaches last for such a short period of time, the pain is gone before any pill you take can work.
+In some cases, your first sex headache may also be your only one.
+Some sex headaches improve rapidly, so the pain is gone before any pain reliever can work.
 Because of reports that engaging in sex soon after experiencing a sex headache can cause even worse pain, you may be advised to refrain from sexual activity until your last headache has completely resolved.

 Sometimes sex headaches can be prevented by stopping sexual activity before orgasm.
 Taking a more passive role during sex also may help.